Matmul High-level API Enabling Full Static Tiling

 constexpr int32_t MAX_M = 10000; // custom matmul kernel support max value of M Dim shape constexpr int32_t MAX_N = 10000; // custom matmul kernel support max value of N Dim shape constexpr int32_t MAX_K = 10000; // custom matmul kernel support max value of K Dim shape constexpr int32_t BASE_M = 128; // BASE_M * BASE_K * sizeof(typeA) <=L0A size constexpr int32_t BASE_N = 256; // BASE_N * BASE_K * sizeof(typeB) <=L0B size constexpr int32_t BASE_K = 64; // BASE_M * BASE_N * sizeof(typeC) <=L0C size constexpr MatmulShapeParams shapeParams = { MAX_M, MAX_N, MAX_K, BASE_M, BASE_N, BASE_K }; constexpr MatmulConfig CUSTOM_CFG = GetMMConfig<MatmulConfigMode::CONFIG_MDL>(shapeParams);

 - Create a Matmul object.
-Call the GetMatmulApiTiling API to perform constant quantization on the tiling information and obtain the constant quantization template parameter CONSTANT_CFG, including the constant quantization Matmul tiling information and MatmulConfig template.
-When creating a Matmul object, use the constant quantization template parameter CONSTANT_CFG.
+Call the GetMatmulApiTiling API to replace the tiling information with constants to obtain the constant template parameter CONSTANT_CFG, including the Matmul tiling information and MatmulConfig template.
+When creating a Matmul object, use the constant template parameter CONSTANT_CFG.

 1 2 3 4 5 6